GouravSalla1213/GouravSalla1213/README.md

 - 👋 Hi, I’m @GouravSalla1213
-- 👀 I’m interested in Learing and keeping myself updated.
+- 👀 I love Learing and sharing knowledge.
-- 🌱 I’m use mostly JAVA,Python,Bash,C++,VHDL,Verilog
+- 🌱 I’m use mostly JAVA,Python,Bash,C++
+- I use VHDL,Verilog, System Verilog HDLs
-- I have worked with tools such as K8s,Docker for creating and managing microservices on cloud.
+- I have over 2y experience with tools such as Kubernetes Docker for creating and managing microservices on cloud.
+- Certified Kubernetes Administrator (CKA- Certified by Linux Foundation)

-- Pursuing Masters at IITK
+- Pursuing MTech in MVLSI at IITK (2023-25)

 - 📫 How to reach me gouravsalla@gmail.com